Kristjan93/Arduino/Readme.md

   * 6 should display a combination of blue and green
   * 7 should display a combination of red, green and blue

-  The code associated with this is the file Arduino_Numbers.ino
+  The code associated to this is the file Arduino_Numbers.ino

   Watch the awesome result in the video below.

 [![Arduino microcontroller board showing numbers on button press](http://img.youtube.com/vi/cLR114N15JA/0.jpg)](http://www.youtube.com/watch?v=cLR114N15JA "ARDUINO counter með ljósi")

 2. The robot should utilise input given from the light sensor and interpret it by displaying on the 7-segment LED display the number 1 for bright light and 2 for dim/darkness light.

+  The code associated to this is the file Arduino_Light_Sensor.ino

   Watch the awesome result in the video below.

 [![Arduino light sensor](http://img.youtube.com/vi/CAKkQqQdU40/0.jpg)](http://www.youtube.com/watch?v=CAKkQqQdU40 "ARDUINO 1, 2 lightsensor")